AndrewEllis93/Print-Tuning-Guide/articles/determining_motor_currents.md

 - Keep in mind that currents approaching maximum may need greater stepper driver cooling.
 - If you are pushing higher currents, you may also want to consider measuring the temperature of your motors.
-Ensure that they do not exceed 70-75C.
+Ensure that they do not exceed 75-80C.
     - Measure the temps when actually printing in a heat soaked chamber.
         - Some multimeters come with a k-type thermocouple.
 You can kapton tape it to the motor housing.
-    - *You cannot accurately gauge this by feel.*
+    - *You cannot accurately gauge this by feel.* Even lower temperatures will feel "too hot".
     - The motors themselves can generally handle much more.
 This temp limit comes from the printed parts rather than the motors themselves.
 ## Determining `hold_current`
 Recently, Klipper docs have started to [:page_facing_up:recommend against using a separate `hold_current`.](https://github.com/Klipper3d/klipper/pull/4977) You can achieve this by commenting out `hold_current`, or by setting it to the same value as your `run_current`.